 These parties include, but are not limited to, Resource Conservation Districts, California League of Food Processors, Dairy CARES, Wine Institute, California Urban Water Agencies, Association of California Water Agencies, California Association of Sanitation Districts, Contra Costa Water District, Metropolitan Water District, San Joaquin River Authority, Kern Water District, Westlands Water District, East San Joaquin Water Quality Coalition, South Delta Water Agency, Friant Water Users Authority, San Joaquin River Water Contractors, State Water Contractors, Santa Clara Water District, East Bay Municipal Utility District, and others.

-These parties include, but are not limited to, Resource Conservation Districts, California League of Food Processors, Dairy CARES, Wine Institute, California Urban Water Agencies, Association of California Water Agencies, California Association of Sanitation Districts, Contra Costa Water District, Metropolitan Water District, San Joaquin River Authority, Kern Water District, Westlands Water District, East San Joaquin Water Quality Coalition, South Delta Water Agency, Friant Water Users Authority, San Joaquin River Water Contractors, State Water Contractors, Santa Clara Water District, East Bay Municipal Utility District, and others.

 The term “person” includes, but is not limited to, “any city, county, district, the state, and the United States, to the extent authorized by federal law.”
 (Wat.
 Code, § 13050, subd. (c).)

+The timelines for compliance are equivalent to a “time schedule” as authorized under Water Code section 13242 and 13263, subdivision (c).

+The Central Valley Water Board shall have the discretion to adopt an exception for up to 50 years for boron if the applicant(s) can demonstrate that it is necessary to further the management goals of the Salt and Nitrate Program.

-Throughout this document the term "discharger" can connote either an individual discharger or a coalition of dischargers regulated under a common set of categorical WDRs or watershed/groundwater basin/sub-basin permit or order, or dischargers working collaboratively within a management zone.
+Throughout this document the term "discharger" can connote either an individual discharger or a coalition of dischargers regulated under a common set of categorical WDRs or watershed/groundwater basin/sub-basin permit or order, or dischargers working collaboratively within a Management Zone.

-See Appendix H guidance on development of an ACP project.
+See Appendix H guidance in the Salt and Nitrate Control Program 2018 Basin Plan Amendment Staff Report on development of an ACP project.

-USEPA.
+U.S. EPA.
 National Primary Drinking Water Regulations: Long Term 2 Enhanced Surface Water Treatment Rule.
 71 Federal Register: 654-786.
 January 5, 2006.

-Filter size recommended in EPA Approved Methods 30 CFR Part 136 for Total Dissolved Solids and Total Suspended Solids and is used for removing suspended solids from a solid prior to analysis.
+The 1.5-micron filter is the largest filter size in the apparatus section of U.S. EPA Method 2540.
+The filter is used for removing suspended solids from a solid prior to analysis.
 Filtering the sample will remove suspended solids that may contribute to turbidity and color in samples that may negatively impact analytical results for metal concentrations while better representing the dissolved solids that may pass through a water treatment plant’s filtration system.

-Currently EPA Approved Methods are 200.7 and 200.8 for metals, Method 180.1 for turbidity and SM 2120 F-2011 for color.
-EPA methods are periodically updated and future approved methods may be applicable.
+Currently U.S. EPA Approved Methods are 200.7 and 200.8 for metals, Method 180.1 for turbidity and SM 2120 F-2011 for color.
+U.S. EPA methods are periodically updated and future approved methods may be applicable.

+The 1.5-micron filter is the largest filter size in the apparatus section of U.S. EPA Method 2540.
+The filter is used for removing suspended solids from a solid prior to analysis.
+Filtering the sample will remove suspended solids that may contribute to turbidity and color in samples that may negatively impact analytical results for metal concentrations while better representing the dissolved solids that may pass through a water treatment plant’s filtration system.